coderror420/server-driven-ui-assignment/README.md

   The `use-theme` hook tracks the theme state, and `UIRenderer` applies the corresponding JSON (light or dark) to render the components instantly.

 ### 3. Bonus Task 2: Server-Driven Theming
-- **Goal:** Enable the server to dictate the application's visual theme (Colors / Modes).
+- **Goal:** Enable the server to dictate the application's visual theme (Modes).
 - **Implementation:**
-  The API response includes a `theme` object defining the global color palette (`background`, `primary`, `text`).
-  These values are passed down to all atomic components, allowing for instant **Dark Mode** or seasonal theme updates driven strictly by the backend.
+  The app contains a toggle button which allows theme changes: light or dark.
   A custom `use-theme` hook manages light/dark switching locally.

 ### Server-driven UI